neilramaswamy/structured-streaming/docs/guides/io/sinks.md

 Structured Streaming writes its results to a sink that you specify.

-## Built-in sinks
+## Built-in production and development sinks

-Structured Streaming supports the following production sinks out-of-the-box:
+Structured Streaming supports the following sinks out-of-the-box:

 - **File sink** - Stores the output to a specified directory and format.
 Supports exactly-once fault tolerance.
 - **Kafka sink** - Stores the output to one or more topics in Kafka.
 Supports at-least-once fault tolerance.